 This study was conducted in the context of EI-ADO Project - Analysing Agribusiness Development Opportunities in Eastern Indonesia.
-This is a project funded by the Australian Government's Department of Foreign Affairs and Trade (DFAT), managed by the Australian Centre for International Agricultural Research (ACIAR), and implemented by Collins Higgins Consulting.
+This is a project funded by the Australian Agency for International Development (AusAID), managed by the Australian Centre for International Agricultural Research (ACIAR), and implemented by Collins Higgins Consulting.
 Its aim is to identify agricultural commodity value chains and private sector agribusiness development opportunities with the most potential to increase incomes of poor men and women, not just farmers, in East Java, West Nusa Tenggara (NTB), and East Nusa Tenggara (NTT).